The art of landscape design is harder than it looks. If you’ve ever tried it, you know.

 We know the feeling.

 But collecting plants the way your Aunt Myrtle collects cookie jars makes for a cluttered, disorganized landscape.
-Unity, repetition and a carefully curated array of plant material makes for a soothing, artistic design.
+Unity, repetition and a carefully curated array of plant material make for a soothing, artistic design.

 Forgetting About Hardscape